salmanthoriq95/simple-crud-cjs/users/readme.md

 ## :factory: API

-This is available end point for this API
+This is available end point for users API

 | METHOD            | END POINT             | DESCRIPTION          |
 | ----------------- | --------------------- | -------------------- |